ankita34359/React.js-Concepts-and-Projects/03_Lecture/03_Lecture_Notes.md

 ```

 - **node_modules:** This folder contains all the installed packages.
 It’s crucial for running and building our React app, but it is automatically generated based on package.json.

+## 🎨 Introduction to Bootstrap

+### What is Bootstrap?

+Bootstrap is a popular open-source CSS framework that helps developers quickly design responsive and mobile-first websites.
+It provides a collection of pre-built CSS classes and JavaScript components that you can use to create a professional-looking website without writing a lot of custom CSS.